localgod/karla/README.md

 Karla
 =====

-Karla is ImageMagick wrapper written in php with support for method chaining.
+Karla is a ImageMagick wrapper written in php with support for method chaining.

 Requirements
 ------------